-But even before you start looking at houses, you should try and get pre-approved.
-That might seem premature, but you need to know what kind of loan you're going to be able to get in order to determine your price range, which is obviously a big part of the home search for those of us who don't have unlimited cash.
+But even before you start looking at houses, you should try to get pre-approved.
+That might seem premature, but you need to know what kind of loan you're going to be able to get so you can determine your price range.
+That is obviously a big part of the home search for those of us who don't have unlimited cash.

 Now, pre-approval doesn't mean you're applying for a mortgage -- just getting an idea of what you’re approved for.

 Basically, you give a lot of info about your financial situation to a lender and see what they think.
 You'll get a document back that's like a preliminary idea of what they might lend you.
-These documents vary from bank to bank and are generally free of charge, and you can usually apply for them online these days.
+These documents vary from bank to bank and are generally free of charge, and you can usually apply for them online.

 Having that pre-approval letter will help sellers see you're a serious buyer backed by a real financial institution -- and that’ll help make your offer stronger.